Apply for a permit to operate debt-collection activities

 Anyone who takes debt collection measures i.e. sends debt collection claims or exerts some other form of pressure on debtors to ensure that they pay their debts, is conducting debt-collection activities.
 A pure payment reminder or an indication that the claim may be transferred for debt collection do not, however, constitute debt-collection measures.

-Anyone who intends to collect financial claims on behalf of someone else — known as a collection agent — or claims that have been transferred for collection generally need an IMY permit to conduct debt-collection activities.
-This applies to both legal entities, such as companies and other types of organisations, and individuals with or without a company.
+Anyone who intends to collect financial claims on behalf of someone else or claims that have been transferred for collection generally need an IMY permit to conduct debt-collection activities.
+This applies to both legal entities, such as companies and other types of organisations, and individuals with or without a registration as a sole trader.

 When is a permit not required to collect financial claims?